Azure/azure-iot-sdk-c/doc/setting_up_vcpkg.md

 # Building applications using vcpkg for C SDK

-This document describes how to setup vcpkg to build applications using Microsoft Azure IoT device SDK for C. It demonstrates building and running a C SDK sample for Windows, Linux, and Mac.
+This document describes how to setup vcpkg to build applications using Microsoft Azure IoT device C SDK.
+It demonstrates building and running a C language SDK sample for Windows, Linux, and Mac.

 ## Setup C SDK vcpkg for Windows development environment